chocolatechimpcookie/doge_script/scrap_thoughts_ideas.md

 -Need error reporting if any of this fails and to say what fails

--automate mintstick

--auto install xampp to htdocs chown thingy
+- auto install xampp to htdocs chown thingy

 -replace all those if then fi with some sort of case switch style statements

+# UI Features
+- Y to continue should be case insensitive

+# Apps To Add

 __________________________________________________________________________________________
 -Need to automatically install auto jump, aside from

 "This will install autojump but to use it you need to configure your shell to source autojump.sh on startup.
 If you’re use Bash, then add the following line to your ~/.bashrc file.
 The same line will work for Zsh if you add it to ~/.zshrc."

 I can append to the end of a file

 this command to be appended: